zackmdavis/Less_Wrong_Drafts/bayesian_networks_arent_necessarily_causal.md

 —for which giving the arrows a causal interpretation seems much more reasonable.

 You now have additional questions.
-If both the "true" network (with the commonsensical arrows running from cause to effect) and your "crazy" network (with "wet" at the root, apparently causing everything) both represent the same probability distribution, what happened to the dream of understanding causality with Bayesian networks?
-In this example, you know from reasons _outside_ the math, that "wet" shouldn't cause "rain", but you can't count on that were you to apply these methods to problems further removed from intuition.
-In what sense is the "true" network _better_, if the crazy network will give you all the same probabilities?
+If both the "true" network (with the arrows running from commonsensical cause to effect) and your "crazy" network (with "wet" at the root, apparently causing everything) both represent the same probability distribution, what happened to the dream of understanding causality with Bayesian networks?
+In this example, you know from reasons _outside_ the math, that "wet" shouldn't cause "rain", but you couldn't count on that were you to apply these methods to problems further removed from intuition.
+The "true" network and the "crazy" network give the same answers to marginal and conditional probability queries—which amounts to them making the _same predictions_ about the world.
+So if [beliefs are supposed to correspond to predictions](https://www.lesswrong.com/posts/a7n8GdKiAZRX86T5A/making-beliefs-pay-rent-in-anticipated-experiences), in what sense could the "true" network be _better_?
+What does your conviction that rain causes wetness even _mean_, if someone who believed the opposite could make all the same predictions?